 Pulling the strings

-In 2017, he delivered a speech that broke down exactly why the Leave campaign toppled Remain in the 2016 Referendum on the European Union.
+In 2017, Cummings delivered a speech that broke down exactly why the Leave campaign toppled Remain in the 2016 Referendum on the European Union.
 It was no fluke.
 This was a man who was aware of absolutely everything.
 He knew about public opinion all over the country.
 He also knew how to exploit that opinion and, consequently, how to win campaigns.
-Cummings had previously lead the successful battle for Britain to keep the pound.

 The Prime Minister was educated in Eton and has lived a pretty care-free and reckless life.
-Cameron also went to Eton and, in many ways, the two share that elitist bubble.
+Cameron also went to Eton and the two share that elitist bubble.
 Johnson cannot comprehend the lives of the working-class.
 When he was the Mayor of London, he couldn't tell you how much a standard pint of milk would cost.
 This isn't a man who is as relatable as some would think.
 He needs assistance.

-Johnson is going for short-term abuse over long-term catastrophe.
+In backing Cummings, Johnson is going for short-term abuse over long-term catastrophe.
 These are unprecedented times and there are fresh news stories that are appearing every day.
 His backing has taken a pounding but he'll be hoping that people have short memories.
-Spoiler, they do!